36th Infantry Division (United States): Western Europe 1944−1945

 In a grinding offensive, the division crossed the Meurthe River, breached the Ste.
 Marie Pass and burst into the Alsatian Plains.
 The enemy counterattacked, 13 December 1944, but the 36th held the perimeter of the Colmar Pocket.
 Two days later, the division was released from attachment to the French First Army, and returned to the control of VI Corps, now under Major General Edward H. Brooks, under the Seventh Army, commanded by Lieutenant General Alexander Patch.
 The German counterattacks out of the Colmar Pocket were so fierce, that at times, the field artillery was forced to fire over open sights at point blank range to stop them.
 On 20 December 1944, the division resumed the attack, advancing northward along the Rhine River to Mannheim meeting heavy resistance at Haguenau, Oberhöfen, and Wissembourg.
 In this action Company "G" of the 143rd Infantry received a Presidential Unit Citation.
 On 27 December 1944, the division was reassigned to Major General Frank W. Milburn's XXI Corps of the Seventh Army, and was pinched out and returned to Seventh Army reserve on 30 December 1944.
+During these battles in France the division had the highest rate of desertion out of any division in the American Army.

 The division was taken out of the line for the first time since it had landed in the south of France.
 On 3 January 1945, the division was reassigned to Major General Wade H. Haislip's XV Corps.
 In January 1945, the division was reassigned to VI Corps.
 It returned to the line early March.
 The 36th was reassigned to the Seventh Army on 29 March 1945, and moved to the Danube River on 22 April 1945.
 The 36th Division has been recognized as a liberating unit for its work securing the subcamps of the Dachau concentration camp system.

 The 36th Division was reassigned to the XXI Corps on 27 April 1945, and attacked the Künzelsau area on the 30th.
 Members of the 36th Division's 142nd Infantry arriving as reinforcements on 5 May tipped the Battle for Castle Itter in favor of a combined U.S. Army/Wehrmacht defense against a Waffen SS attack, the only time German and American forces fought side by side in World War II.

+The 36th Division was responsible for the capture of Reichsmarschall Hermann Göring, Former Commander in Chief of Luftwaffe who handed himself to the Division on 6th of May, 1945.

 By 8 May 1945, otherwise known as Victory in Europe Day (VE-Day), the 36th Division was based in Kitzbühel, Austria where it captured Generalfeldmarschall- Gerd von Rundstedt, the commander of all German Armed Forces on the Western Front, and its final station was at Kufstein, Austria on 14 August 1945.